lupyuen/lupyuen.github.io/src/sourdough.md

 -   1 tablespoon Full Cream Milk Powder

--   10 tablespoons Boiling Water (100 deg C)
+-   3/4 cup Boiling Water (100 deg C)

     Stir the Boiling Water to melt the butter and blend the honey and milk.

--   1 cup Wholemeal Sourdough Starter, ripe (fed) from above
+-   1/2 cup Wholemeal Sourdough Starter, ripe (fed) from above

     (I mark out 1.5 cm of the above container with 13 cm diameter)